WilyWren2/ReactNativeAxaMobileSdk/README.md

 <details>
 <summary>Use this API to start a new session.</summary>

-If a session is already in progress, it will be stopped and new session is started.
+A session already in progress is stopped, and new session is started.

 ```
 AXASDK.startNewSession();